ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 > In object-oriented programming, a God object is an object that knows too much or does too much.
 The God object is an example of an anti-pattern.
 A common programming technique is to separate a large problem into several smaller problems (a divide and conquer strategy) and create solutions for each of them. - https://en.wikipedia.org/wiki/God_object

-Let's check out an example of a simple Component:
+Let's check out an example of a simple Component, `User.cfc`

  ```java
  /**